NeonHorizon/berryio/README.md

 BerryIO
 =======

-Description: A web Browser based control system for the RaspberryPi
+*Description:* BerryIO is a web Browser based control system for the RaspberryPi

-License: GPL Version 3
+*License:* GPL Version 3

-Platform: Tested on Raspbian Wheezy (2012-09-18 and newer) may work on others
+*Platform:* Tested on Raspbian Wheezy (2012-09-18 and newer) may work on others

-Requirements: Requires a Raspberry Pi running Raspbian and a decent web browser (Internet Explorer versions older than 8 are not supported)
+*Requirements:* Requires a Raspberry Pi running Raspbian and a decent web browser (Internet Explorer versions older than 8 are not supported)

 The long term aim of BerryIO is to enable developers to control the Raspberry Pi and its GPIO ports remotely from any device with a browser without ever needing to connect a screen or keyboard.